-How To Push-up
+How To Do Push-up

 - Push-up is a compound exercise that helps build cardiovascular strength at body weight.

-- Push-ups; It enables to train all muscle groups with a focus on core strength, balance, cardio endurance, mobility and flexibility.
+- Push-ups; It enables to train all muscle groups with a focus on balance, core strength, cardio endurance, mobility and flexibility.
 So it is a part of basic strength training used in physical education and in the military.

 - Improves body strength: Push-ups are a quick and effective exercise for building strength.
 Push-ups, a highly functional exercise, enable all core muscles to work.
 It is a great exercise that contributes to the strengthening of the whole body as it effectively works the waist, arm, back, shoulder and chest muscles.